yufeizhao/yufeizhao.github.io/211/index.md

 **Lecturer:** [Yufei Zhao](http://yufeizhao.com) (see website for contact info) Office hours: TBD

+Please include "18.211" in the subject line of your emails

 ## Course description

 Undergraduate introduction to combinatorics.
 Roughly the first half of the semester will focus on enumeration, and the second half on graph theory.